shirazkn/shirazkn.github.io/content/posts/cat_theory_1.md

 </figure>
 </div>

-Even if these examples are of no interest to you, all you need to know is that we replaced the symbol $\Rightarrow$ (implies) with $\subseteq$ (is a subset of), but the relationship between the corresponding objects look almost identical.
+Even if these examples are of no interest to you, all we need to note is that we replaced the symbol $\Rightarrow$ (implies) with $\subseteq$ (is a subset of), but the relationship between the corresponding objects look almost identical.
 As the objects we're swapping out become more complex, the insights that carry over during the 'swapping out' become deeper.

 The two different mathematical universes (*logic* and *set theory*) consist of objects (*statements* and *sets*) as well as relationships between them ($\Rightarrow$ and $\subseteq$).
 Similarly, a category is something that is made up of objects as well as their relationships to each other (called *morphisms*), satisfying some additional rules which impart to it its structure.

 ### Categories

-The best part of category theory is that it takes a whopping $5$ minutes to set up the foundations of it, but we can spend days thinking about the ideas that come with it.
+The best part of category theory is that it takes a whopping $10$ minutes or so to set up the foundations of it, but it comes with rich insights and new ways of thinking about math.
 Let's give the definition of a category.

 A **category** $\mathcal C$ consists of **objects** $\text{ob}(\mathcal C)$ and **morphisms**, which are basically *arrows* from one object in the category to another.
 For objects $X$ and $Y$ in $\text{ob}(\mathcal C)$, we write $\mathcal C(X,Y)$ to denote the collection of all the morphisms (or arrows/relationships) from $X$ to $Y$.
 Note that (unlike in the above two examples) there may be more than one arrow in $\mathcal C(X,Y)$.